 This Chocolate Depression Cake is a moist cake made without any milk, eggs, or butter.
 It is topped with a creamy chocolate frosting for the ‘icing’ on the cake!
-For another delectable treat, try my Dark Chocolate Cake with Buttermilk Pecan Frosting.
+For another delectable treat, I also have a Lemon Crazy Cake – the lemon version of this!

 Chocolate Depression Cake